Are we headed for a housing downturn in 2022?

 Naperville: - 59% YOY

 In my opinion, the main driver of this craziness is the low interest rates.
 If interest rates were to rise to the historical average of 6%, that would instantly pull back demand and inventory would rise.
 That is easier said than done though.
-If interest rates were to go back to that level in a short period of time we would likely go into a deep recession, if not a depression, as the cost to borrow would be so much higher than what it currently is and everyone that has a variable interest rate would have much more of their income go towards interest alone.
+If interest rates were to go back to that level in a short period of time we would likely go into a deep recession as the cost to borrow would be so much higher than what it currently is and everyone that has a variable interest rate would have much more of their income go towards interest alone.
 Let’s not get into the $29.6 trillion dollar, and counting, US debt that the government would have to pay extra interest on.

 The Federal Reserve is expected to raise interest rates 3 times this year (quarter point each time) which will help but not nearly enough in my opinion.
 I do feel they will have to raise interest rates faster than they expect this year due to the inflationary pressures that are being seen all over, including housing.
 I’m looking forward to reviewing this post in January 2023 to see how it all turns out.
 Hang tight, I think we are in for a wild ride this year!